 Making Patients Comfortable

-An equally important criteria was patient comfort—and the Nemschoff Serenity IIS Treatment Chair, with its heat and massage features, turned out to be an even better solution than Chambers had hoped for.
+An equally important criteria was patient comfort—and the Nemschoff Serenity Recliner turned out to be an even better solution than Chambers had hoped for.
 “Patients spend a lot of their lives in dialysis; typically, their treatments are four hours a day, every other day,” she explains “They get cold during the process, and they’re not feeling well anyway.
-So we want to do everything we can to make it a comfortable experience for them, and a treatment chair with built in heat and massage was a must.”
+So we want to do everything we can to make it a comfortable experience for them.”

 Easily Sanitized Fabrics

 Serenity’s wide range of easily sanitized fabrics was also extremely beneficial, notes Herman Miller/Nemschoff representative Terri Miller.
 “The fabrics are tested to meet the high performance demands of healthcare environments and can be wiped down with bleach without damaging them,” she states.
-Chambers was pleasantly surprised by the number of choices she had, and noted again how helpful it was to have the Work Squared team walk her through the process.
+Chambers was pleasantly surprised by the number of choices she had, and noted again how helpful it was to have the Herman Miller and Nemschoff team walk her through the process.